Modeling Schr\"odinger equation diffraction with generalized function potentials and initial values: Modeling of the Cauchy problem and of the Hamiltonian

-In the description of a scattering experiment, one is interested in the limiting behavior as $\eps \to 0$ of solution representatives $(u_\eps)$ in case of an initial value $g$, modeled by a regularizing family $(g_\eps)$, corresponding to a quantum particle that is ``spread out'' considerably in the $y$-direction and ``approaches'' the plane $x= 0$ from the side of the half plane $x < 0$.
+In the description of a scattering experiment, one is interested in the limiting behavior as $\eps \to 0$ of solution representatives $(u_\eps)$ in case of an initial value $g$, modeled by a regularizing family $(g_\eps)$, corresponding to a quantum particle that is ``spread out'' considerably in the $y$-direction and ``approaches'' the plane $x= 0$ from the region $x < 0$.
 In particular, the aim would be to study the properties of the \emph{intensity distribution} \beq y \mapsto |u_\eps(t_1, x_1,y)|^2 \eeq at some time $t _1> 0$ and as $\eps \to 0$, where $x_1 > 0$ represents the location of some screen parallel to the diffraction plane.

 For the purpose of asymptotics with $\eps \to 0$ one does not rely on the full framework of generalized functions and Theorem \ref{exunthm}, but may instead look more directly at the family of regularized problems